-Special events such as walks, endurance events, bowl-a-thons, Brew & BBQs and bake sales are held throughout the country to raise funds in support of the CdLS Foundation.
-Foundation-sponsored events include Team CdLS and 5K Club, golf tournaments, Cornelia's Garden, Grandparent's Tea and Dress Down Days.
+Special events such as golf tournaments, walks/runs, bowl-a-thons, and bake sales are held throughout the country to raise funds in support of the CdLS Foundation.
+Foundation-sponsored events include Team CdLS and 5K Club, golf tournaments and Cornelia's Garden.